 Food Handler Permits

-”All food handlers must obtain a permit from a local health department before they are allowed to handle food which will be served to the public.” – R392-103- Food Handler Training and Certificate (link here to download a pdf copy of the rule).
+“All food handlers must obtain a permit from a local health department before they are allowed to handle food which will be served to the public.” – R392-103- Food Handler Training and Certificate (click here to view the rule).

 To obtain a permit, food service workers must attend the Food Handler Class held at the health department OR complete an approved Online Food Handler Class.
 See approved websites below.

 Click here for the Food Handler Basics Handout.

 Food Handler applicants:

 - held the 1st Tuesday of each month at 4:00 pm, register 20 minutes early in Suite 140